Islandora/documentation/docs/installation/docker-available-configuration.md

 - `true`
 - `false`

 By default, this is set to `false`.
+If you don't know what `etcd` is, then leave this be.

 If you change this setting, you need to `make -B docker-compose.yml` to generate a new `docker-compose.yml` file that contains the changes you've made.